MichaelGillett/GuidelinesDev/README.md

 #Change log

 ##2016
+###March 15th - Add actions bar
+- Add actions bar to the states
+- Tweak break points to have website act more like a Windows 10 Mobile app

 ###March 11th - Error handling when internet not available
 - Add error splash screen when no internet on first load
 - .html files are compiled into .js files and cached once the app/site is visited